They’re essential for a healthy thyroid—but do you know how much and when should you take them?

 By changing the times you take your supplements, and then sticking to the specific time for a couple of weeks, you might discover a new health pattern.

-You can daily track your symptoms and supplements with Boost Thyroid app.
+You can daily track your symptoms and supplements with BOOST Thyroid app.
 You can enter your dose, too.
-Soon Boost Thyroid will have more options for tracking and pattern analysis.
 The more you track, the better we can help you determine your circadian clock.

 Rohner F, et al. Biomarkers of nutrition for development-iodine review, 2014